Assistant Professor and Graduate Director

 - Benton, Bradley.
 The Lords of Tetzcoco: The Transformation of Indigenous Rule in Postconquest Central Mexico.
 Cambridge Latin American Studies 104.
 New York: Cambridge University Press, 2017.

 - Brian, Amber, Bradley Benton, and Pablo García Loaeza, eds. and trans.
 The Native Conquistador: Alva Ixtlilxochitl’s Account of the Conquest of New Spain, Latin American Originals 10.
 University Park: Pennsylvania State University Press, 2015.

-“Beyond the Burnt Stake: The Rule of Don Antonio Pimentel Tlahuitoltzin in Tetzcoco, 1540-1545,” in Texcoco: Prehispanic and Colonial Perspectives.
-Eds.
-Jongsoo Lee and Galen Brokaw (forthcoming, University of Colorado Press).
+- Benton, Bradley.
+“Beyond the Burned Stake: The Rule of Don Antonio Pimentel Tlahuitoltzin in the City of Tetzcoco, 1540-1545.”
+In Texcoco: Prehispanic and Colonial Perspectives, edited by Jongsoo Lee and Galen Brokaw.
+Boulder: University of Colorado Press, 2014.

 Honors and Fellowships: